The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Experimental results

-In \cref{fig:higher_efs_square} we show three different eigenfunctions on the square where no peak values were fixed.
-Here we initialized with the first three eigenfunctions of the standard Laplacian on the square which can be computed with standard linear algebra tools\footnote{We used the MATLAB\textsuperscript{\textregistered} routine \texttt{eigs}, Copyright 1984-2018 The MathWorks, Inc.}.
+In \cref{fig:higher_efs_square} we show three different eigenfunctions on the square where we initialized with the first three eigenfunctions of the standard Laplacian on the square which can be computed with standard linear algebra tools\footnote{We used the MATLAB\textsuperscript{\textregistered} routine \texttt{eigs}, Copyright 1984-2018 The MathWorks, Inc.}.

-Finally, we also show a result which was computed with the normalizations steps~\cref{eq:normalization_step} of the positive and negative parts of the solution.
-The initialization was chosen as random noise and also this method converges to a second eigenfunction nicely, as visualized in \cref{fig:triangle_normalized}, which shows the solution after 0, 300, and 655 iterations of \cref{alg:root} with the normalizations~\cref{eq:normalization_step}.
+Finally, we also show a result which was computed with the normalizations steps~\labelcref{eq:normalization_step} of the positive and negative parts of the solution.
+The initialization was chosen as random noise and also this method converges to a second eigenfunction nicely, as visualized in \cref{fig:triangle_normalized}, which shows the solution after 0, 300, and 655 iterations of \cref{alg:root} with the normalizations~\labelcref{eq:normalization_step}.